

 • The value of the prize shall be $500 or such other amount as RS Components shall from time to time determine, on the recommendation of the College of Science and Engineering (hereinafter referred to as the College).

-• The prize shall be awarded annually on the recommendation of the College on the recommendation of a panel of judges attending.
+• The prize shall be awarded annually on the recommendation of the College on the recommendation of a panel of judges at the Expo Day.

-• The prize will be awarded for quality of project management documentation; quality of design or research conducted; final outcome of the thesis; quality of 'trade stand'; and ability to answer the judges' questions.
+• The prize will be awarded for quality of project management documentation; quality of design or research conducted; and ability to explain the work and answer judges' questions at the Expo Day.

 • These rules may be varied by the University in consultation with RS Components from time to time but the title and general purpose of the prize shall not be changed.